+region).
+Cotton waste substrates are generated by the textile and garment industries (major industries in the past, and still strong, in places like Hong Kong and the UK) and are produced in bulk by recycling schemes around the world.
 Disposal of an abundant bulky solid waste coupled with currency earning by sale of a mushroom crop is a good example of an organic farming system integrated with a waste treatment system.
-The concept of using mushroom cultivation as a waste remediation has become a popular model in recent years.
-All agricultural production generates enormous waste because so little of each crop is actually used; 95% of the total biomass produced in palm and coconut oil plantations is discarded as waste, 98% of the sisal plant is waste, 83% of sugar cane biomass is waste, and in 1995 the global production of cereal straw was estimated at $3.2 \times 10^9$ metric tonnes (Chang, 1998).
-Pleurotus spp. in particular grow readily on so many lignocellulose agricultural wastes that it becomes an attractive notion to use the fungus to digest the waste and by so doing produce a cash crop of mushrooms.
-Even more attractive is that after the mushrooms have been harvested the 'spent compost' can be a useful animal feed (the mushroom mycelium boosts its protein content), soil conditioner (it is a compost still rich in nutrients and with polymeric components that enhance soil structure) and even used to digest pollutants (like polychlorinated phenols) on land-fill waste sites because it contains populations of microorganisms able to digest the natural phenolic components of lignin (Chiu et al., 1998a).
+The concept of using mushroom cultivation in waste remediation has become a popular model in recent years.
+All agricultural production generates enormous waste because so little of each crop is actually used; 95% of the total biomass produced in palm and coconut oil plantations is discarded as waste, 98% of the sisal plant is waste, 83% of sugar cane biomass is waste, and in 1995 the global production of cereal straw was estimated at 3.2 x 10^9 metric tonnes (Chang 1998).
+Pleurotus spp. in particular grow readily on so many lignocellulosic agricultural wastes that it becomes an attractive notion to use the fungus to digest the waste and by so doing produce a cash crop of mushrooms.
+Even more attractive is that after the mushrooms have been harvested the 'spent compost' can be a useful animal feed (the mushroom mycelium boosts its protein content), soil conditioner (it is a compost still rich in nutrients and with polymeric components that enhance soil structure) and even used to digest pollutants (like polychlorinated phenols) on landfill waste sites because it contains populations of microorganisms able to digest the natural phenolic components of lignin (Chiu et al. 1998a).
 Some care must be exercised in applying this attractive concept, though, because Pleurotus is also able to accumulate certain metal ions in the fruit body.
 If the waste material which is to be used as substrate comes from an industrial source which is likely to be contaminated by 'heavy metals' then the mushroom crop may be unsuitable for consumption.
 For example, Chiu et al. (1998b) showed that cadmium could be accumulated in Pleurotus fruit bodies to such high levels that a single modest serving of mushrooms could cause the consumer to exceed the tolerable food limit recommended for a full week of intake of this metal.